docker/labs/dockercon-us/docker-orchestration/README.md

    ssh labuser@<public-dns-of-v112node0>
    ```

 2. Verify that Docker is running.
-This lab is based on a pre-release version of Docker Engine 1.12 so that we can show you the latest Swarm features.
+This lab is based on a pre-release version of Docker Engine 1.12 so that we can show you the latest orchestration features.
 We are running version `1.12.0-rc1` on these VMs.

 	```bash
 	labuser@v112node0:~$ docker version